qcif-training/StatisticalComparisonsUsingR/_episodes/06-ANOVA.md

 questions:
 - "Are the group means different among three or more groups?"
 objectives:
 - "Identify situations needing multiple sample tests and choose the correct test for the type of data"
 - "Perform one and two-way ANOVA testing"
 - "Recognise interaction effects in multiple-category testing"
 - "Interpret test results and apply post hoc testing"
 keypoints:
 - "Identify situations needing multiple sample tests and choose the relevant test using the decision tree"
 - "Perform multi-group testing using `aov` and `kruskal.test`"
-- "Perform and interpret post hoc tests using `TukeyHSD` and `dunn.test`"
+- "Perform and interpret post hoc tests using `TukeyHSD` and `dunnTest`"
 - "Study interactions using `interaction.plot` and `aov`"
 - "Check model assumptions using `plot`"